Best Events in Europe in April

 2. Budapest, Hungary – Budapest Spring Festival

-How to get there by train: There are easy rail connections to Budapest from throughout central Europe, including regular journeys from Vienna, Prague, and Bratislava.
+How to get there by train: There are easy rail connections to Budapest from throughout central Europe, including regular services from Vienna, Prague, and Bratislava.

 3. Seville, Spain – Semana Santa (Holy Week)